dslab-epfl/svshi/CONTRIBUTING.md

 ## CI

-We use [GitHub Actions](https://github.com/dslab-epfl/svshi/actions) to run the whole test suite on every push and pull request.
+We use [GitHub Actions](https://github.com/dslab-epfl/svshi/actions) to run the whole test suite on every push on `main` and on every pull request.
 The workflows are defined in `.github/workflows/ci.yml`.

 ## Releases